 - Place the throttle lever in the "normal" or (Fast 1) position.
 Adjust the low speed stop screw so the engine operates at 2200 + 50 rpm. - 8.
-Stop the engine. - Check and adjust the throttle cable position and the throttle lever stops to allow full linkage movement.
+Stop the engine. - 9.
+Check and adjust the throttle cable position and the throttle lever stops to allow full linkage movement.

-GOVERNOR - GASOLINE, LPG (For machines serial number 006500 and above)
+GOVERNOR (For machines serial number 038000 and above)

 The electronic governor controls engine speed.
-The governor consists of an ignition control assembly and control box located in front of the engine air cleaner, and an actuator mounted on the engine.
-The ignition control box regulates the actuator, which in turn controls the throttle.
+The governor consists of a ignition control assembly and a control box located in front of the engine air cleaner, and an actuator mounted on the engine.
+The ignition control assembly and control box regulate the actuator, which in turn controls the throttle.